Firesphere/pihole-admin/README.md

 PiHole admin on Slim 4

+# Installation

+git clone this repository

+Run `composer install --no-dev --prefer-dist`

+Create a webserver-writeable folder `mkdir -p public/cache`

+You should now be ready to go.

 # Work in progress

 The goal is to rebuild/recreate the PiHole admin interface, but using Slim4 framework, to make it more extensible and configurable.